digitalocean/digitalocean-cloud-controller-manager/docs/getting-started.md

 * volumecontroller - responsible for creating, deleting, attaching and detaching DO block storage.
 * routecontroller - responsible for creating firewall rules

+### Resource Tagging

+When the environment variable `DO_CLOUD_ID` is given, `digitalocean-cloud-controller-manager` will use it to tag DigitalOcean resources additionally created during runtime (such us load-balancers) accordingly.
+The cloud ID is usually represented by a UUID and prefixed with `k8s:` when tagging, e.g., `k8s:c63024c5-adf7-4459-8547-9c0501ad5a51`.

+The primary purpose of the variable is to allow DigitalOcean customers to easily understand which resources belong to the same DOKS cluster.
+Specifically, it is not needed (nor helpful) to have in DIY cluster installations.

 ## Deployment

 ### Token